Will meditation help me relax?

 When will I start to notice benefits?

 People vary in how quickly they begin to notice benefits, and it depends on how diligently you practice.
 But a ballpark figure would be three to six months for definite signs of change.
-However, please note that scientists are able to detect significant changes in stress response and other biological markers, after only a few weeks.
+However, please note that scientists are able to detect significant changes in stress response and other biological markers, after only a few weeks of meditation practice.
 Meditation is powerful and it begins working as soon as you begin to take the time to examine your own mind systematically.
+But keep in mind that much of the transformative effect of meditation is unconscious.
+It may seem like nothing is happening other than wandering mind, discomfort, restlessness, etc. And then one day . . .

 Powered by GoDaddy